ballerina-platform/ballerina-distribution/examples/check-expression/check_expression.md

 # Check expression

-If an expression can cause an `error`, you can use the `check` expression to indicate you want to terminate the execution of the current scope with that error as the result.
-Generally this is done by returning the error value from the current function.
+If an expression can evaluate to an error value, you can use the `check` expression to indicate that you want the execution of the current block to terminate with that error as the result.
+This results in the error value being returned from the current function/worker, unless the `check` expression is used in a failure-handling statement (e.g., statement with on fail, retry statement).

 ::: code check_expression.bal :::